SpringRoll/SpringRollContainer/README.md

 const container = new springroll.Container({
   iframeSelector: "#game",
   plugins: [
-    //all three plugins here expect an HTML Button Element and take a single selector string new PausePlugin('#pause-button-selector'), //Pauses or unpauses the game new HelpPlugin('#help-button-selector'), //requests a hint or help from the game ]
+    new PausePlugin('button#pause-button'), // Pauses or unpauses the game new HelpPlugin('button#help'), // requests a hint or help from the game ]
 });
 container.openPath('game.html');